b0wter/bChaos/README.md

 The repository contains a makefile.
 In order to use it you need to have some basic development tool installed.
 To install these tools on Debian based distributions run the command:

-  $ [sudo] apt-get install build-essentials
+'  $ [sudo] apt-get install build-essentials'

 On Fedora based distributions you have to run the following commands as root:

-  # yum groupinstall 'Development Tools'
+'  # yum groupinstall 'Development Tools''
-  # yum groupinstall 'Development Libraries'
+'  # yum groupinstall 'Development Libraries''

 Afterwards (and after checking you have install eigen2, see below) you simply have to enter the make command in the project directory: